talaia-labs/python-teos/contrib/client/README.md

 # teos_client

-`teos_client` is a command line interface to interact with the Eye of Satoshi watchtower server, written in Python3.
+`teos_client` is an example command line client to interact with the Eye of Satoshi watchtower server, written in Python3.
+It has commands to register a user to the watchtower (generating user keys if necessary), to add an appointment and to retrieve information about appointments.

 ## Dependencies
 Refer to [DEPENDENCIES.md](DEPENDENCIES.md)